- Uptime: 99.99%

 I tested FastComet with three different tools to get the average time it takes for the server to send the first byte and to load fully the home page of my WordPress site.

 The results were very good.
 Even though the TTFB is somewhat average, the time it takes for the page to load fully was second only to DreamHost.
 In October 2018, however, all results went up considerably, with the time for the site to load fully nearly doubling in time compared to the previous month.

 Frontend speed is nice, but how the server reacts when swarmed with visitors is equally important.
 That’s why I went to Load Impact and sent 50 virtual users to test the response under load.

-The results FastComet clocked were very stable and quite fast.
+The overall results FastComet clocked were very stable and rather fast.
 The average response time is only 0.92 seconds, but I must clarify that it just about doubled after the first two months of testing.
 Initially, it was below 0.50s.

-FastComet backs up its impeccable uptime with very quick performance.
+FastComet backs up its nigh impeccable uptime with decent speed.